Get first-hand reviews and the latest travel trends with the Golf Travel Experts.

 St Andrews Old Course facts

-The Championship Course at Royal Dornoch is one of the truest forms of links golf in the world and is perhaps the best course in the UK never have hosted an Open.
+The Championship Course at Royal Dornoch is one of the truest forms of links golf in the world and one of the best courses in the UK to never have hosted an Open.
 Given its isolation in the Scottish Highlands, Royal Dornoch is perhaps not as well known as it should be.
 However, five-time Open champion Tom Watson famously once said that it was the most fun that he’d ever had playing golf, and we’re inclined to agree!

 Strongly considered one of the top 10 courses in the world, Royal Dornoch will not disappoint, even when the famous Scottish showers are around.